Cambridge Analytica Scandal

 3. User growth and increased costs:

-Facebook users now total 1.47 billion – that is still a growth of 11 percent over 2017 but is the slowest since 2011.
-The growth was driven by countries such as India, Indonesia and Philippines.
-Growth in the U.S and Canada remained flat at about 185 million users.
-Conversely, since the implementation of GDPR laws in Europe the Monthly Active Users (MAU) fell by a million.
-Despite the changes, Facebook says that most of the people were willing to be subjected to receiving relevant ads at the cost of sharing data.
-Revenues have fallen by 7% this year and Facebook believes that they will only touch high single digits for this year.
-In addition, the company’s costs have increased by 50% on the back of rise in staff by 47%.
+Facebook users now total 2.45 billion – this is still a growth of 9% over 2017 but is slower in comparison to previous years.
+The growth was driven by countries in the Asia-Pacific region, such as India, Indonesia and the Philippines.
+Growth in the U.S and Canada remained at about 242 million users in 2018.
+Conversely, Facebook daily active users have increased in Europe after the decline in 2018 due to the implementation of GDPR laws.
+This highlights the fact that most people are still willing to be subjected to receiving relevant ads at the cost of sharing data.
+Facebook revenue has fallen from 30% in 2018 to 28% in 2019 which is an improvement from the 7% drop in 2017.
+In addition, the company’s costs have increased on the back of rise in staff by 47%.
 Facebook says that most of the recruitment comes in a drive to strengthen security in all aspects.
 Despite the increased costs, Facebook plans on accelerating its acquisition drive to better position itself for long term growth.
 These expansions could however, have a negative short-term effect on the financial performance of the company.

 Facebook holds its position as an industry leader when it comes to social media irrespective of growing competition from Twitter, Snapchat and, Google.
 The exponential growth of its share price indicates the fundamental strength of the business, at least in the short/mid-term.
 The consistent increases in monthly active users (MAU) and daily active users (DAU) shows that Facebook remains capable of successfully expanding into new markets, despite the market appearing saturated.
 MAU for combined Facebook products including Instagram, WhatsApp and Oculus has now crossed 2 Billion.
 This presents Facebook with opportunities to boost their top line growth by expanding their current product line.
 Mr. Zuckerberg pointed towards accelerated spending in capital expenditure and recruitment to make sure that Facebook is better positioned to monetize its newer features including Instagram TV and Facebook Watch.
 The “Stories” feature which the company only recently began to monetize remains to be inefficiently monetized and presents a potential positive future growth driver for the social media giant.